 Depression is common after a stroke or heart attack.
 Generally, the depression is mild and short-lived.
 However, a more serious depression can develop.
 As caregiver, it's important to watch out for signs of depression that make it difficult for your loved one to provide self-care.
 It can decrease motivation and significantly increase the risk of future health problems.
 Studies suggest that depressed people are at higher risk for another heart attack or stroke.
 Fortunately, this depression can be treated.

-Take a depression screening test from the National Mental Health Association.
+Take a depression screening test from Mental Health America.

 This content was last reviewed on 12/18/2014.